 Learning the basic tactics in chess will help you in two ways.
 It will let you take advantage of your opponent's mistakes while avoiding your own.
 There are four basic tactics that every chess player should know.

-- Fool's Mate: This is the fastest way to a checkmate and it capitalizes on a few key mistakes by your opponent.
+- Fool's Mate: This is the fastest way to checkmate, and it capitalizes on a few key mistakes by your opponent.

 - Forks: Knights are the best pieces for forks because they can take out two opposing pieces in one move.
-However, every piece on the board has forking ability.
+However, every piece on the board has a forking ability.

 - Pins: You can also pin your opponent's pieces in, using your queen, rooks, and bishops to pull of this powerful move.

 Choose Your Strategy

 No chess player can calculate an entire chess game from beginning to end.
 Even the best computer programs running on the fastest hardware can only "see" a limited number of moves ahead.
 Beyond what you can calculate, you must rely on strategy to guide you in finding the best plans and moves in a given position.

 Chess strategy includes a wide range of concepts, from how to value the pieces to evaluating a position.
 Mastering these principles will greatly improve your understanding of chess.
-For instance, your bishops are quite powerful and can be one your best pieces for both defense and offense.
+For instance, your bishops are quite powerful and can be one of your best pieces for both defense and offense.

 Your First Moves Are Important

 Over the course of chess history, the first few moves of the game have been studied extensively, and a fierce debate has raged as to the correct way to start out.

 Opening theory is an extensive field of study for top players, with some lines being analyzed well past the 20th move.
 While this much knowledge isn't necessary for most players, knowing the basics of your favorite openings can be the difference between gaining a quick advantage and falling into a known trap.